MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 <br style="clear: both;" />

-The sensible heat flux represents the transfer of heat energy and is driven by the temperature gradient ($\Delta T$) between the atmosphere and the glacier surface.
+The sensible heat flux represents the transfer of heat energy and is driven by the temperature gradient $(\Delta T)$ between the atmosphere and the glacier surface.

 <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9; max-width:100%; overflow-x:auto;">
 $$